EU may delay tough new capital rules for insurers

-Michel Barnier, the European Union commisioner in charge of regulation, suggested delaying the so-called Solvency II regime by one year, a source involved in negotiations over the rules told Reuters on Tuesday.
+Michel Barnier, the European Union commissioner in charge of regulation, suggested delaying the so-called Solvency II regime by one year, a source involved in negotiations over the rules told Reuters on Tuesday.

 A delay would prolong uncertainty over the industry's future capital requirements, though leading European insurers said it would be better to postpone the new rules than push through measures that might then have to be amended.